 In this paper, we establish some conditions on ensuring global and local convergence of the SCF iteration for general Kohn-Sham DFT from an optimization point of view.
-Actually, the KS equation \eqref{eq:KS} is closely related to the constrained minimization problem with orthogonality constraints \be \ee The first-order optimality conditions of \eqref{prob:minKS} are the same as \eqref{eq:KS} except that the diagonal matrix $\Lb$ is consisted of any $k$ eigenvalues of $H(X)$ rather than the $k$ smallest ones.
-Inspired by the expression of the exact Hessian of $E(X)$ discovered in \cite{GaoYangMeza2009,WenMilzarekUlbrichZhang}, we observe that the SCF iteration discards a ``complicate'' term in the Hessian of the total energy functional $E(X)$.
+Actually, the KS equation \eqref{eq:KS} is closely related to the constrained minimization problem with orthogonality constraints \be \ee The first-order optimality conditions for \eqref{prob:minKS} are the same as \eqref{eq:KS} except that the diagonal matrix $\Lb$ consists of any $k$ eigenvalues of $H(X)$ rather than the $k$ smallest ones.
+Assume that the second-order derivative of the exchange correlation energy functional is uniformly bounded from above, which implies the Lipschitz continuity of the Jacobian of the functional.
+Inspired by the expression of the exact Hessian of $E(X)$ discovered in \cite{GaoYangMeza2009,Wen2013}, we observe that the SCF iteration discards a ``complicate'' term in the Hessian of the total energy functional $E(X)$.
 Our analysis shows that this term plays an important role in the performance of the SCF scheme \eqref{eq:SCF}.
 Briefly speaking, it converges if the gap between the $k$th and $(k+1)$st eigenvalues of the Hamiltonian $H(X)$ outweighs the norm of the complicate term in the Hessian up to some constant.
-Our analysis only requires the assumption that the second-order derivative of the exchange correlation energy functional is uniformly bounded from above, which implies the Lipschitz continuity of the Jacobian of the functional.
+Although this condition is very stringent and is almost never satisfied in practice, which explains why the simplest SCF iteration often does not converge, our presented analysis is interesting theoretically in the sense that it provides a qualitative prediction of the behavior of the SCF iteration with respect to the spectral gap of the nonlinear Hamiltonian relative to the Coulomb interaction.

 The rest of this paper is organized as follows.
 In section \ref{sec:prob}, we describe the total energy functional and its gradient and Hessian, as well as the distance measurements between subspaces in detail.
 The global and local convergence of the SCF iteration are presented in section \ref{sec:global} and \ref{sec:local}, respectively.
 Some relationship to the condition in \cite{YangGaoMeza2009} is clarified in section \ref{sec:comparison}.
 Finally, we conclude our paper in the last section.